IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 The actors in this profile are described in more details in the following sections.

-<a name="broker"> </a>

 #### 1:54.1.1.1 Resource Notification Broker

-The Resource Notification Broker is the receiver of the Resource Subscription transaction containing a subscription request, or a subscription cancellation.
+The Resource Notification Broker is the receiver of the Resource Subscription transaction containing a subscription request or a subscription cancellation.
 It keeps track of all subscriptions it receives, including the time limits of subscriptions.
 Based on the subscription criteria, this actor sends notifications to interested subscribers.
 This actor may optionally receive Resource Publish transactions representing the stream of events against which the existing subscriptions are matched.

 FHIR Capability Statement for [broker](CapabilityStatement-IHE.ToDo.client.html)

-<a name="subscriber"> </a>

 #### 1:54.1.1.2 Resource Notification Subscriber